Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-06-PINN-Lessons-Learnt.md

 ---
 ### 7. Optimization Plateaus

-The optimization landscape of a PINN is considerably more complex than that of a conventional neural network.

-### The Pitfall

-Training can plateau early even when the physics residual remains relatively large.

-Adam often finds a reasonable solution quickly, but may struggle to achieve the precision required for scientific applications.
+**One Line: You need robust strategy to find the global minima of the majestic and wild Himalayan(loss landscape) range** The PINN loss function combines multiple objectives (data fitting, physics equations, boundary conditions), creating a highly complex and non-convex optimization landscape with many flat regions, saddle points, and local minima.
+Optimizers such as Adam rapidly reduce the loss during the initial stages of training but often stagnate once they reach a plateau.
+As a result, the model may appear converged while significant physics residuals still remain, leading to solutions that satisfy the data reasonably well but lack the accuracy required for scientific and engineering applications.

 ### The Fix